christophschuhmann/crawlingathome-worker/README.md

 1. `git clone https://github.com/Wikidepia/crawlingathome-worker/`, to download headless-crawlingathome.
 2. `cd crawlingathome-worker`, to enter the directory.
-3. `python3 -m venv venv && . venv/bin/activate`, to create virtual environment.
+3. `python3 -m venv venv && . venv/bin/activate`, to create virtual environment. (not needed if only deployed on a machine only for this purpose)
 4. `. setup.sh`, to install dependencies.
 5. `python3 crawlingathome.py`, to start Crawling!